cvs-health/coldstart/docs/source/index.rst

-..
-Coldstart documentation master file, created by sphinx-quickstart on Mon Nov  7 20:44:52 2022.
+.. coldstart documentation master file, created by sphinx-quickstart on Tue Nov  8 20:03:52 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Coldstart's documentation!
+Welcome to coldstart's documentation!
 =====================================

 .. toctree::